British Gas Logo

 British Gas Logo 2012-present

 The company modernized its corporate identity in the fall of 2011.
-The changed look was implemented until January 2012.
-The logo was developed by the marketing agency CHI & Partners, which had previously been involved in advertising for British Gas.
+The changed look was implemented by January 2012.
+The logo was developed by the marketing agency CHI & Partners, which had previously worked on advertising for British Gas.
 The flame has taken on a more abstract form after the update: it looks like a blue-green ribbon with space inside.
 The lettering is also unusual because the designers have created a stylized typeface with rounded and cut strokes.

 Font and Colors